HandsOnDataViz/book/docs/HandsOnDataViz.md

 World Inequality Database.*[2]

 Is this second claim more believable than the first one?
-It now makes a more descriptive claim by defining economic inequality in terms of average income for the upper 10 percent versus the bottom 50 percent over time.
+It now makes a more precise claim by defining economic inequality in terms of average income for the upper 10 percent versus the bottom 50 percent over time.
 Also, this sentence pins its claims to a specific source, and invites us to read further by following the footnote.
 But how do these factors influence its persuasiveness?
-Does the wording of the claim make you wonder about the 40 percent of the population in between the two extremes?
-Or, what about the authority of the source?
-Who is responsible for creating the World Inequality Database, and do you trust them?
+Does the sentence lead you to ask about the trustworthiness of the source and how it defines “income”?
+Does the wording make you wonder about the other 40 percent of the population between the two extremes?

 To answer some of those questions, let’s supplement the second claim with a bit more information, as shown in Table